-Native to Sri Lanka and India, the Axis deer was brought to the United States in 1932 and now lives in the wild and on ranches throughout central and southern Texas.
+Native to Sri Lanka and India, the Axis deer were brought to the United States in 1932 and now lives in the wild and on ranches throughout central and southern Texas.
 There is also a sizable population in Hawaii, where they are regarded as harmful to agriculture and hunters are encouraged to help control the burgeoning population.

 A beautiful species, Axis deer are reddish-brown with white spots and have a dark stripe (also spotted) that runs from the nape of the neck to the tip of the tail.
 Males have three-tined antlers and can weigh up to 250 pounds; females can weigh up to 150 pounds.

 Their natural diet consists of grasses, live oak, sumac, acorns, and mushrooms.
 Their meat is mild in taste, extremely tender, and exceptionally low in fat (0.2 percent).
-Axis deer is generally considered by most hunters to be the best-tasting game meat.
+Axis deer are generally considered by most hunters to be the best-tasting game meat.

 02 of 10

 The reindeer species is known as caribou in North America and is indigenous to arctic and subarctic climates.
 Caribou vary in size and weight, with males averaging 400 pounds.
 Both sexes grow antlers, although the males' antlers are larger.
 The color and depth of their fur are dependent on region and climate, but in general caribou fur has two layers: a thick undercoat and a long-haired overcoat, the hairs of which (similar to moose) are hollow in order to keep the deer warm.
 Caribou diet consists mainly of lichen in winter and tree leaves and grasses in warmer weather.

 Reindeer hunting dates back to 10,000 B.C. and is vitally important to many cultures for providing food.
 Caribou venison is very high in protein, very low in fat, and can be eaten fresh or dried.